Loading...

 That's the basic idea of using the Context API in React.
 It helps to avoid prop drilling and makes your code cleaner by providing a way to share data across your component tree.

-How to build forms in React JS?
+How to Build forms in React JS?

 We'll explore various scenarios that developers often face when working with forms, such as submitting forms, managing validation errors in fields, and dealing with loading indicators during form submission.
 Through examples, we'll walk through these everyday situations to provide a better understanding of how to build and manage forms in React effectively.